hughsw/PythonEtc/assignments/taxrate.md

 ### Problem 1: `tax2017(income)`

-In module `taxes.py`, write a function `tax2017(income)` that takes taxable income and returns the amount of Federal tax.
+Create a new module, `taxes.py`, in the `assignments` directory and write a function `tax2017(income)` that takes taxable income and returns the amount of Federal tax.
 Use the U.S. Federal Tax Brackets for 2017 (from: https://taxfoundation.org/2017-tax-brackets/):

 Rate    |Taxable Income Bracket  |Tax Owed